 In the Budget tool, all items must be broken down by cost code in order to appear in the Budget.
-This includes the default Job to Date Costs column, as well as the optional Requisitions column.
-Because the change orders previously added to Draw Requests remained as a single line item lump sum amount, and are not billed for by line item (and therefore, cost code), these change order amounts cannot appear in the Budget in the Job to Date Costs or Requisitions columns.
+This includes the default Job to Date Costs column, as well as the optional Invoices column.
+Because the change orders previously added to Draw Requests remained as a single line item lump sum amount, and are not billed for by line item (and therefore, cost code), these change orders amounts cannot appear in the Budget in the Job to Date Costs or Invoice columns.
 There is no way for Procore to determine the change order amount billed per cost code since these change orders were billed for a lump sum amount.

 How do I know if my project is affected?